 Extensive

-with society.
-Forward-thinking shareholders are increasingly supporting Organisations
+society.
+Forward-thinking shareholders are increasingly backing organisations

-corporation’s license to operate within its community.
+company's ability to operate within its community.

 Corporate

-considerations, thereby enhancing organisational purpose.
-Research indicates
+considerations, thereby strengthening organisational purpose.
+Research shows

-growth.
-Consequently, moral accountability is no longer optional; it is
+is no longer optional; it is fundamental to modern corporate strategy.

 Quantitative